 Story Land, the popular storybook-themed theme park, is also open for part of the fall.
 It's located a short distance from North Conway and is lots of fun for younger kids.

-While you are in North Conway, be sure to check out the North Conway outlets.
+While you're in North Conway, be sure to visit the North Conway outlets.
 Settlers Green Outlet Village is an outdoor outlet mall filled with the most popular outlet stores.
-It’s a great place to shop, and there are plenty of deals to be had there.
+It's a great place to shop, and there are plenty of deals to be had there.

 Kids who love trains will enjoy a ride on the Conway Scenic Railroad, which will take you on a ride where you can view foliage.
-There are also numerous places to hike in the North Conway area.
+There are also numerous hiking trails in the North Conway area.

 See hotels in North Conway here.